 - KP6003 - Sustainable Industrial Processes and Resource Utilization

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

-- (2011) Effect of water on the space-time yield of different supported cobalt catalysts during Fischer-Tropsch synthesis.
-Applied Catalysis A : General. volum 393 (1-2).
+- (2018) The impact of sequential H2-CO-H2 activation treatment on the structure and performance of cobalt based catalysts for the Fischer-Tropsch synthesis.
+Applied Catalysis A : General. vol. 549.